arapulido/katacoda-scenarios/datadog-helm-chart/step2.md

 `kubectl exec -ti $(kubectl get pods -l app=datadog -o custom-columns=:metadata.name) -- agent status`{{execute}}

 Check the different checks that are running by default.
-You can see that the Docker check and the Kubelet check are failing.
+You can see that the Kubelet check is failing.
 We will fix the configuration in a later step to fix this.